darraghmoloney/java-public/README.md

 ## Maze Solver
 Using a depth-first search to find a maze exit.

+## Primm
+Implementation of the Primm-Jarnik Minimal-Spanning Tree algorithm.

 ## Snakey
 A quick-and-dirty console implementation of Snake game logic.